frankiejgit/gemini-code-assist-demo/INSTRUCTIONS.md

 1. Open api/models.py (It is currently empty).
 2. Prompt:
 ```
-"Look at data/mock_db.py and create Pydantic models in api/models.py to represent a Player and a Wager."
+Look at data/mock_db.py and create Pydantic models in api/models.py to represent a Player and a Wager.
 ```
 3. Action: Accept/Insert the code.